The Assassination Bureau: Development

-Film rights were bought and in May 1966 United Artists announced that Burt Lancaster would star in the film.
-Lancaster, however, pulled out and film rights reverted to Paramount, where it was made by the team of Basil Dearden and Michael Relph; it was their 25th film together.
+Michael Relph wrote the script, and submitted it to United Artists who were enthusiastic.
+Relph said it was written for "a sort of suave Englishman" and Rex Harrison would be perfect.
+United Artists wanted it for Burt Lancaster.
+"You couldn't think of anyone more wrong," said Relph.

+In May 1966 United Artists announced that Burt Lancaster would star in the film.
+Relph said he kept rewriting the script but Lancaster was never happy.
+Relph offered the film to Rex Harrison who wanted to do it but United Artists did not want Harrison to star.
+The project was put into turnaround.
+Relph took it to Bud Ornstein at Paramount who agreed to make it.
+"I'd done so many drafts I don't think it was funny any more," said Relph.

 Filming

 Filming took place in April 1968.

 Michael Flint of Paramount later said the film wound up costing a lot of money "because it was decided that it must be a locomotive", namely, a sort of film which "would really carry weight with exhibitors and eventually television networks buying batches of our films, by virtue of stars or production value".
 He added that in the case of The Assassination Bureau "we laboured under the delusion that this could be ensured by spending more on 'production value'".

 By February 1969, the film had not been released.
 According to Diana Rigg, "the film company is stuck with the rather awkward - for America - title and hasn't made up its mind what to do".
+Relph said the film suffered from being involved in a power struggle between Bud Ornstein and Robert Evans at Paramount.